-Unique contribution to theory, practice and policy: The study recommends that DFS should foster a continuous performance improvement mindset among staffs through planning, doing, checking and taking corrective actions on a balanced scorecard that integrates and aligns staff motivation and interest to the objectives of the organization.
+Unique contribution to theory, practice and policy: The study recommends the incorporation of balanced performance knowledge in the integration of people, processes, technology and customer service level to ensure customer satisfaction while proving economy and effectiveness in dedicated resources.
+Shared and remote services help optimize resources, minimize the number of support staff in danger zones, balance workload and ensure business continuity.
+The study also recommends that DFS should foster a continuous performance improvement mindset among staff through planning, doing, checking and taking corrective actions on a balanced scorecard that integrates and aligns staff motivation and interest to the objectives of the organization.
 Also, objective and fair work plan and performance management are an ingredient to foster continuous improvement.

-Key words: managerial challenges, lean techniques, characterization, logistics and physical distribution system, Department of Field Support
+Key words: logical consistency, lean techniques, business operations, service delivery Department of Field Support